County takes big hit with tax abatement report

 At this point, Rice County’s hit has been small enough, and its fiscal management historically prudent enough, that it has been able to cover the funds through reserves, according to County Finance Director Paula O’Connell.

 However, not all local government entities have been so lucky.
-Some counties have seen their entire operating budgets wiped out by the re-assessments, forcing them to dramatically raise their levies in the upcoming year.
+Some counties — and townships — have seen their entire operating budgets wiped out by the re-assessments, forcing them to dramatically raise their levies in the upcoming year.

 “It doesn’t affect every county, but it affects a lot of counties,” said Anderson’s assistant.
 “Some have 200 parcels affected, while others have only seen 50 parcels affected.”